The First Study

 To participate, students had to a) be in 3rd-5th grade (7-11 years old), b) experience significant deficits in self-regulation (defined as a score of at or above 5 of the Activity Level subscale, at or below 3 on the Attentional Focusing subscale, at or above 5 on the Impulsivity subscale, or at or below 3 on the Inhibitory Control subscale of the parent-report Child-Behavior Questionnaire-Short Form; CBQ-S), c) attend a regular education classroom for at least 40% of the school day, d) be English language proficient, and e) have parent permission to participate.

 Overall, students were very positive about the usability of the self-monitoring wristband device.
-Representative comments about the prototype include the following:
+Representative comments about the prototype included:

 - "It helps me learn."